Howard Stern television shows: Howard Stern on Demand/Howard TV & SiriusXM Video

 In January 2006, Howard TV was launched as an on-demand pay television service, to coincide with the beginning of his 5-year contract with Sirius XM Radio, and his new 5-year contract in 2011.
 It covered the daily happenings of Stern's radio show, as well as providing original programming and footage from the E! show.

 Howard TV was owned and operated by In Demand.
 There were no content restrictions applied to Howard TV as a pay-per-view service.

 On September 16, 2013, Stern and In Demand announced that the Howard TV contract would not be renewed, and the service would end in December.

 Howard 360 Announcement & SiriusXM Video

 Following the cancelation of Howard TV in 2013, speculation of Stern's future in television began to arise, including his own online streaming service, a return to cable, the creation of an exclusive cable network, and partnering with an already-existing online streaming service.
-On December 15, 2015, speculations were confirmed and an upcoming video streaming service was announced by Stern directly.
-The service, to be called "Howard 360" by Whalerock Industries, was never fully realized, though.
-Sirius XM now has video rights to Stern's content under their current contract, and makes available video content from the show through its website and app for its subscribers, and on the Howard Stern Show’s YouTube channel.
+Stern ended up partnering with Whalerock Industries to develop an Internet hub for Stern-related content called “Howard 360” which was planned as a video streaming service.
+On December 15, 2015, Stern announced a new multi-year agreement with SiriusXM that included long-term rights to his audio and video archives and plans for a new streaming video venture.
+The SiriusXM agreement significantly changed the circumstances surrounding the Whalerock project, and the originally envisioned standalone “Howard 360” service was never realized.
+SiriusXM ultimately retained the rights to Stern’s video content and made video from the show available through its website and app for its subscribers, as well as through The Howard Stern Shows YouTube channel.

+HBO Special & The Howard Stern Show (HBO Max)

+In 2022, the video footage of Stern’s interview with Bruce Springsteen was released on HBO as The Howard Stern Interview: Bruce Springsteen.
+In August 2026, it was announced that HBO Max and SiriusXM struck a major deal to adapt his live radio show into filmed streamable episodes on HBO Max, alongside extras.
+The Howard Stern Show on HBO Max premiered on September 17, 2026, with new episodes releasing every Thursday.